sourceoptics/source_optics/INSTALL.md

 Automated Repository Imports
 ============================

-Configure GitHub in the organization's Credential object (in Django Admin) and run the following:
+Configure GitHub in the organization's Credential object (in Django Admin).

+You will need to supply an organizaton name and, if using GitHub Enterprise, the github API endpoint URL.

+Once configured, run the following:

 ```
 python3 manage.py github_import -o organization_name